open-eid/SiVa/README.md

 ./mvnw verify
 ```

-### How to run integration tests
+### How to run system tests
-Integration tests can be found [here](https://github.com/open-eid/SiVa-Test), and executing them requires running SiVa Web application instance.
+System tests can be found [here](https://github.com/open-eid/SiVa-Test), and executing them requires running SiVa Web application instance.

-### How to run integration tests in docker
+### How to run system tests in docker
 Before starting the docker instances, the `docker-compose.yaml` file must be modified.
 Add the following under the siva-webapp service to run the docker image with the test profile:

 ```